neuro-inc/neuro-flow/reference/workflow-syntax/live-workflow-syntax/README.md

 ### `jobs.<job-id>.params`

-Params is a mapping of key-value pairs that have default value and could be overridden from a command line by using `neuro-flow run <job-id> --param name1 val1 --param name2 val2`.
+Params is a mapping of key-value pairs that have default value and could be overridden from a command line by using `apolo-flow run <job-id> --param name1 val1 --param name2 val2`.

 This attribute describes a set of names and default values of parameters accepted by a job.